 If from time to time your mountain bike is getting rained on and you dried it up as soon as possible you probably will get away with it but if you let your bike in the rain for days without riding it or drying it you will suffer the consequences.

 If you ride your bike after it rained on it because the wing will dry it everything will be alright.
 The problem is if whether enter your bearings or if exposed steal parts of your bike remain wet, they will be corroded in time.

-So if the rain stop and you have the possibility to rub your bike with a dry piece of old clothing or something like that, it will go a long way in preventing rust and damaging the components of your bike.
+So if the rain stops and you have the possibility to rub your bike with a dry piece of old clothing or something like that, it will go a long way in preventing rust and damaging the components of your bike.

 So let us examine what are the most problematic bike parts to be exposed for a long period of time to water: